 Benefits of a Student’s Roth IRA for College Savings

-While non-qualified distributions from a Roth IRA are subject to ordinary income taxes plus a 10 percent tax penalty, the tax penalty is waived if the distribution is used to pay for qualified higher education expenses.
-Qualified higher education expenses are the same as for 529 college savings plans and include tuition and fees, room and board (if the student is enrolled at least half time), books, supplies and equipment, and special needs expenses.
+While non-qualified distributions from a Roth IRA are subject to ordinary income taxes plus a 10% tax penalty, the tax penalty is waived if the distribution is used to pay for qualified higher education expenses.
+Qualified higher education expenses are the same as for 529 college savings plans and include tuition, fees, room and board, books, supplies and special needs expenses.
 The expenses must be for the education of the taxpayer, spouse, child or grandchild at a college or university that is eligible for Title IV federal student aid.

 Flaws with Using a Roth IRA to Save for College

 Distributions from a Roth IRA, even a tax-free return of contributions, will count as income on a subsequent FAFSA.
 Regardless of whether the distribution is included in AGI or counted as untaxed income, it may reduce eligibility for need-based aid by as much as half of the distribution amount.